MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiadrvitem-findchilditembyname.md

 ### -param __MIDL__IWiaDrvItem0010

+bstrChildItemName [in]

-bstrChildItemName [in]: Specifies a string containing the name with path information of the child item to find.
+- Specifies a string containing the name with path information of the child item to find.

 ### -param __MIDL__IWiaDrvItem0011

+ppIChildItem [out, optional]

-ppIChildItem [out, optional]: Points to a memory location that will receive the address of the found **IWiaDrvItem** child item.
+- Points to a memory location that will receive the address of the found **IWiaDrvItem** child item.

 #### - bstrChildItemName [in]